VishalGurumoorthy/Coin-Toss-App/README.md

 # coinapp

-A new Flutter project.
+A new Flutter project for Coin tossing.

 ## Getting Started

-This project is a starting point for a Flutter application.
+mainly for learning purposes

+#Stateless and Stateful Widgets

+Stateless widgets are immutable, meaning that their properties can't change - all values are final.

+Stateful widget are mutable, meaning that they can change their properties.

 A few resources to get you started if this is your first Flutter project: